-Active Learning Classrooms Series PART 1: Basic Principles for Teaching in an Active Learning Classroom
+Active Learning Series

+PART 2: Basic Principles for Teaching in an Active Learning Classroom

 Active Learning Classrooms (ALCs) are increasingly prevalent on college campuses.
 This model dates back nearly 25 years, and there is significant evidence to support the institutional investment in these kinds of spaces (see below).
 While there are various institutional examples of these classrooms (e.g., SCALE-UP, TEAL, TILE, etc.), all ALC models share a consistent emphasis on using flexible classroom design as a method for incorporating more active learning.
-Although, it is true any classroom can be "active," an ALC features tables (often round), multiple writing surfaces (e.g., whiteboards), and enhanced technology (e.g., robust wireless connectivity, numerous monitors).
-Below are some "first steps" to consider if you are a new instructor in an active learning space or a seasoned instructor looking to solidify the basics.
+Although, it is true any classroom can be "active," an ALC features tables (often round), multiple writing surfaces (e.g., whiteboards), and enhanced technology (e.g., robust wireless connectivity, numerous monitors) (see Figure 1).

-Figure 1: Active Learning Classroom-Olson Hall, Room #250, UC Davis
+Figure 1: Active Learning Classroom - Walker Hall, UC Davis